Menu

 Find out your personal exposure

-Since then, microplastics have been detected in human blood, lungs, liver, kidney, testicular tissue, breast milk, and — in a 2024 study published in The New England Journal of Medicine — in arterial plaques associated with significantly elevated risk of heart attack and stroke.
+Microplastics have been detected in human blood, lungs, liver, kidney, testicular tissue, breast milk, and — in Marfella et al. (2024) in The New England Journal of Medicine — in arterial plaques associated with significantly elevated risk of heart attack and stroke.

 So the question "how many microplastics do I consume?" is no longer academic.
 But understanding your personal exposure requires looking at the specific pathways that drive it.
 And the range between individuals can be enormous — a heavy user of plastic food containers and bottled water will be exposed to orders of magnitude more particles than someone using glass and filtered tap water.